 Working with clear, translucent, and opaque media, she presents a kind of continuum of the visual interruption of space, while challenging any substance-based claims to a hierarchy of objecthood.
 In a process reminiscent of the cast interiors of Rachel Whiteread, or of Bruce Nauman’s formative “A cast of the space under my chair,” Cynthia Reynolds explores the palpable shape of absence.
 By employing elaborate efforts to replicate the spaces of mundane materials, she reveals the valuable space of emptiness.

 Cynthia Reynolds is a sculptor from Louisville, Kentucky.
 She moved to New York City in late 2014, and has been a member of Wayfarers Studio Program since early 2016.
 While in Kentucky, she was a member of ENID: Generations of Women Sculptors, she taught workshops and completed commissions for the Education Department of the Speed Art Museum, and received funding awards from the Kentucky Foundation for Women and the Kentucky Arts Council.
 She holds degrees from Centre College (BA), Kansas City Art Institute (BFA), and the University of Washington in Seattle (MFA).
 Her work has been featured in exhibitions across the U.S.

 WAYFARERS ACCEPTING STUDIO SPACE APPLICATIONS

-Wayfarers is currently accepting applications for several ghost memberships.
+Wayfarers is currently accepting applications for on private space and several ghost memberships.
 To be considered for Membership, email a link to your website, or images of your work to: firstname.lastname@example.org.
 More info under the studio tab.